reimagined/hacker-news-resolve/README.md

 Implement the user view to show an authenticated user.

-To get user data using GraphQL, import `gqlConnector` from the `resolve-redux` package.
+To get user data using GraphQL, import the `gqlConnector` from the `resolve-redux` package.

 Implement the [UserById](./client/containers/UserById.js) container.
-Uncomment its container import in [routes](./client/routes.js) and add the `/user/:userId` path.
+Uncomment this container import in [routes](./client/routes.js) and add the `/user/:userId` path.

 ### Write Side